Understanding Stress Responses and Igniting Change

 There’s a moment—usually right after tension enters a room—when your body already knows what it’s about to do.
 Perhaps it goes quiet, or rushes to explain.
 Maybe it gets sharp, or retreats altogether.
 These responses often don’t feel like choices; they feel automatic.
 And in many ways, they are.

 Given this, it makes perfect sense that in a moment of conflict, your body might urge you to shut it down, fix it, flee, get louder, or go numb.
-These aren't inherently "bad" habits; they're simply well-rehearsed protective strategies that have been honed over a lifetime.
+These responses aren’t inherently "bad" habits; they're simply well-rehearsed protective strategies that have been honed over a lifetime.

 The Power of the Pause